Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response

 \section{Abstract}

 The unicellular microalga \textit{Chlamydomonas reinhardtii} (CR) is well known for its bi-flagellated swimming in response to light stimuli.
 This work aims to study the resynchronization of CR flagella after a high light intensity stimulus, known as photoshock.
 The synchronization is estimated thanks to a quantity defined as the Phase Synchronization Index (PSI).
 The originality of this approach is to perform a time-frequency computation of a complex PSI based on continuous wavelet transform.
-Thanks to this analysis, we distinguish three swimming stages involving different frequency bands and phase shifts: normal breaststroke, escaping, and resynchronization.
+Thanks to this analysis, we distinguish three swimming stages involving different frequency bands and phase shifts: synchronized breaststroke swimming, undulatory backward swimming, and resynchronization.
 This approach also reveals the presence of signal harmonics that set the photoshock response, independently of cell variability.
-Our results suggest that CR modulates the balance between fundamental and harmonic beating modes, providing a mechanism for robust adaptation to sudden environmental stresses.
+Our results suggest that CR modulates the balance between spectral beating modes, providing a mechanism for robust adaptation to sudden environmental stresses.

 \twocolumngrid